kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: Where can I get some free TRTL?**

     A: Head over to the faucet: https://faucet.trtl.me/ and enter your TRTL address.
-You can receive 10 TRTL's, up to 3 times a day.
+The amount you can recieve is limited, to share the TRTL's for all.
 Thanks to @madk for creating this.

 * **Q: Are there any light wallets / mobile wallets?**